LIMITED LEGAL SERVICES · INFORMATION FOR CLIENTS · PARTICIPATING LAWYERS

 Already received or provided limited legal services through the project?
 Click below to complete your evaluation.

-Joel Saranchuk, a lawyers practicing in Brooks, was added to the project roster on 20 June 2017.
+Janis Pritchard, a lawyer and mediator practicing in Medicine Hat, was added to the project roster on 29 June 2017.

 Copyright © 2017 Canadian Research Institute for Law and the Family